-MTC structures major planning initiatives and funding decisions to provide the public with ample opportunity to help shape outcomes.
+MTC structures major planning initiatives and funding decisions to provide the public and our partners with ample opportunity to help shape outcomes as early as possible.
 MTC provides timely information to raise awareness of upcoming projects, key milestones and opportunities to influence the policy development and decision-making processes.